karttur/setup-theme-blog/_posts/2018/2018-01-12-install-imagemagick.md

 <span class='terminal'>$ convert -border 1x1 -bordercolor black -quality 80 SrcImage.png pub-images/DstImage.jpg</span>

 You can expand the command with as many functions you need to create the desired _DstImage_.
-You can even nest commands for different images within a single command-line, as explained in the [nex post](../../add-text-to-image/)
+You can even nest commands for different images within a single command-line, as explained in the [another post](../add-text-to-image/)

 ### Terminal Batch processing

 You can use the <span class='app'>Terminal</span> to set up batch processing, either for single or combined commands.
 You can then process a whole folder full of images in one go:

-<span class='terminal'>$ for i in \*.png; do convert -shave 5x5 +repage -border 2x2 -bordercolor black -resize 1900x -quality 80 \"$i\" \"pub-images/${i%.\*}.jpg\"; done</span>
+<span class='terminal'>$ for i in \*.png; do convert -shave 5x15 +repage -border 2x2 -bordercolor black -resize 1280x -quality 80 \"$i\" \"pub-images/${i%.\*}.jpg\"; done</span>

 In the <span class='app'>Terminal</span> command line semi-colon ";" denotes a new command-line function.
-Disentangling and commenting ("#") the code above can be interpreted as:
+To write a command over several lines, you instead glue the command at the end of each line with a backslash (\\).
+Disentangling and commenting ("#") the code above, it can be interpreted as:

 ```
 for i in *.png # Get all files of type png in the present folder and loop while labelling each image i in the loop
     do #starts the loop of the ImageMagick combined functions
-    convert -shave 5x15 +repage -border 2x2 -bordercolor "#000000" -resize 1900x -quality 80
+    convert -shave 5x15 +repage -border 2x2 -bordercolor "#000000" -resize 1280x -quality 80
     "$i" # is interpreted as the text of the parameter "i" = the filename
     done # ends the loop
 ```